-If you are unsure about the citation practice at your department, talk to your teacher or supervisor.
+If you're unsure about the guidelines specific to your course, consult your teacher or supervisor.

 Active or passive referencing

-- The fictional writer Stephen King (2000) argues that to become a writer you must both read and write a lot.
+- The fiction writer Stephen King (2000) argues that to become a writer you must both read and write a lot.